Skip to main content

 Ex- she said to him, " i will inform you".

-2) (Said or said to) is called REPORTING VERB.
+2) REPORTING VERB (Said or said to)

 MOSTLY CHANGES ARE FOLLOWED IN REPORTING VERB AND REPORTED SPEECH